BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 * Sum of raw counts

-In order to provide to the user a global information per cell-type, experiment and species we provide a abundance file with sum of est_counts from kallisto for each transcript, followed by the weight mean of effective length across all cells and then the recalculation of TPM and FPKM.
+In order to provide to the user a global information per cell-type, experiment, and species we provide a abundance file with sum of est_counts from kallisto for each transcript, followed by the weight mean of effective length across all cells and then the recalculation of TPM and FPKM.
 The information in the end is reported at gene level.
-This is executed using the script: [1Run/Sum_RawCounts_cellPopulation.R](1Run/Sum_RawCounts_cellPopulation.R).
+This is done using the script: [1Run/Sum_RawCounts_cellPopulation.R](1Run/Sum_RawCounts_cellPopulation.R).

 ### Presence calls